In this article:

 When Are Late Payments Reported?

-Any time a payment ends up being 30 days or more past due, the lender will likely report that delinquency to Experian.
+Anytime a payment is made 30 days or more after its due date, the lender will likely report it as a delinquency to the credit bureaus.
 Once a late payment is reported, it will remain part of your credit history for seven years.

 Late payments have a significant negative impact on credit scores because lenders view them as a sign of financial distress.
 If your account is reported as past due, the best thing you can do to help your credit scores recover is to bring the account current and ensure all your accounts are paid on time going forward.

 The more recent a late payment is, the greater its impact on scores.
 If you use credit responsibly and keep your accounts current and your balances low, as time passes that late payment will affect your credit scores less and less.